 If you are working with limited time, say only a day or two, I’d try to fit the following into your child-pleasing itinerary for Malaysia.
 See our Malaysia with kids post for ideas for child-friendly travel in the whole country.

-Combine Batu Caves with an elephant sanctuary visit here.
-Or book a cheaper half day tour to Batu Caves here, Batu Caves is outside KL and if you don’t book a tour you can get there by train or bus.
-If you’re not confident with public transport in KL, book the tour, avoid the hassle.
+Batu Caves is a must-see, for the famous painted steps, monkeys, and cave temple.
+It’s a bus or train ride out of central KL.
+Book a tour for an easier day!
+Combine Batu Caves with an elephant sanctuary (Kuala Gandah Elephant Sanctuary) visit here.
+Or book a cheaper half day tour to Batu Caves here.
+If you’re not confident with public transport in KL, book the tour, and avoid the hassle.

-There are many one day and half day tours of KL that will show you all of KLs main attractions and should be fine with kids.
-Take a look at deals here.
+There are many one-day and half-day tours of KL that will show you all of KLs main attractions and should be fine with kids.

-These are the things to do in Kuala Lumpur that our family recommends most highly.
+The things to do in Kuala Lumpur that our family recommends most highly are below.
 We first visited KL with small kids, our last visit was with teens, there really is something for every family member in Kuala Lumpur.

 Transit Tours of KL With Kids